 In October 2010, Forest Gate entered into a Purchase Agreement to acquire the Pershing gold property located near Val D'Or, Quebec from two private gold exploration companies called Montigua Resources Inc. ("Montigua") and Bermont Resources Inc. ("Bermont").
 Pershing is a gold exploration property consisting of 252 contiguous, unpatented mining claims.
 In consideration for the acquisition of a 100% interest in the claims comprising the Pershing gold property, Forest Gate issued 3,000,000 Forest Gate common shares to Montigua and Bermont.
 In addition, Montigua and Bermont will hold a 2% net smelter return royalty on the Pershing gold property.
+One percent (1%) of the royalty can be purchased by Forest Gate at any time following the completion of a pre-feasibility study on the property.
 Forest Gate also holds a right of first refusal on the sale or reassignment of the remaining 1% royalty.
 Forest Gate also issued 150,000 common shares as a finder's fee to a consultant upon closing of the transaction.